Smoke & Carbon Monoxide Detectors

 After a successful inspection for smoke detector compliance, the local fire department will issue a Certificate of Compliance indicating that the residence meets the smoke detector requirements.

 Carbon Monoxide Detector Specifications for Homeowners

-The property owner is the responsible party to make sure these detectors are installed and maintained with an annual inspection and replacement of batteries.
+The property owner is the responsible party to make sure these detectors are installed and maintained with an annual inspection, and replacement of batteries if required.